kiran-garre/Automobile-Playground/writeup.md

 [^6]: In a real car, if we let the torque converter spin freely, the impeller would always be slightly faster than the turbine.
 As the rotational velocities get faster and faster, this makes the energy transfer more and more inefficient.
 As a result, modern cars will typically lock the impeller and turbine together at higher speeds to reduce these inefficiencies.
 [^7]: You may notice a parallel between the ideas of the powerband and the peak airflow.
 They are directly related and both influence the RPM range that creates the optimal torque and horsepower.
 [^8]: The powerband is actually part of why electric vehicles accelerate so quickly.
 Electric motors usually have a much wider powerband than combustion engines, meaning that they can maintain high torque for a huge RPM range.
 At an RPM where a car engine might be producing only 40% of its optimal torque, an electric motor could produce 80% or more.
 This eliminates the need for multi-speed transmissions and offers significant performance benefits.
+[^9]: Normally, when the transmission disengages during a gear shift, the output torque of the transmission will become 0.
+However, because my implementation of a transmission deals only with RPMs, I have to set the `output_torque` of the torque converter to 0.